confluentinc/tutorials/top-N/flinksql/README.md

 WHERE category_rank <= 3;
 ```

 The subquery here is doing the heavy lifting, so let's take a detailed look at it.
-The subquery orders the movies by the number views (descending) and assigns a unique number to each row.
-This process makes it possible to rank movies where the row number is less than or equal to five.
+The subquery orders the movies by the number of views (descending) and assigns a unique number to each row.
+This process makes it possible to rank movies where the row number is less than or equal to three.
 Let’s discuss the critical parts of the subquery:

 1. `ROW_NUMBER()` starting at one, this assigns a unique, sequential number to each row which we've labeled `category_rank`
 2. `PARTITION BY` specifies how to partition the data.
 By using a partition you'll get the ranking per genre.
 If you left off the `PARTITION BY` clause you would get the top 3 ranking of all movies across all categories.